Attend one of our Practice Sessions Without your Dog

 Please submit completed Steps to Evaluation Test Pamphlet to the Prospect Coordinator

 Part A – Attend at least 2 Saturday practice sessions with your dog

 (Please note – all Membership documentation as listed above, must be received by the Membership Coordinator prior to attending a practice with your dog)

 Part B – Observation Visit with an Approved Supervisor

-Your mentor will help you arrange a therapy visit with an experienced handler from the Approved Supervisor list.
+Your mentor will help you arrange a therapy visit with an experienced handler.

 Attending practice will allow you to see how your dog works around other dogs.
 You will get valuable tips from the experienced handlers in our club.
 Our practices are often focused on teaching our dogs new skills or polishing existing ones.